Did you just apply vinyl to an object or surface?

 Moreover, besides making your vinyl last longer, some sealants can also give a nice finishing touch as well.

-Does vinyl need to breath?
+Does vinyl need to breathe?

 There is a common misconception that vinyl needs to breath and that therefore you shouldn’t apply any sealant.